UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: PROPOSED METHOD

 where $\varepsilon \in \left[ 0,1 \right]$, $ k \% m > 0$.
 This indicates that the interpolation initialization (II) module is not applied to the first model in a Group of Models (GOM).
 We only store a seed to reconstruct $\boldsymbol{\theta }_0$ on the decoding side, which serve as the initialization parameters of the first model in a GOM.

+In Fig.~\ref{fig-ReadySetGo-percent}, we test the RD performance of HiNeRV on ``ReadySetGo" with different random percent, which indicates that the optimal $\varepsilon$ value corresponding to different gops is different.
 To determine the optimal $\varepsilon$, we analyze the rate-distortion (RD) performance across different values of $\varepsilon$ and $p$.
 Our findings indicate that the best $\varepsilon$ varies depending on $p$.
 Specifically, as $p$ increases, the gap between adjacent GOPs widens, necessitating a larger $\varepsilon$ to achieve the best RD performance.
 This trend likely arises because a larger $p$ results in greater differences between corresponding frames in successive GOPs.
 To quantify the gap between two GOPs, we measure the Mean Squared Error (MSE) of corresponding frames~\cite{maiya2023nirvana}.
 To establish a numerical relationship between MSE and $\varepsilon$, we conduct a statistical analysis of the optimal $\varepsilon$ and MSE values across different $p$ settings using three sequences from the MCL-JCV~\cite{mcl-jcv-dataset} dataset, which are non-repetitive with the test datasets we use in Sec.~\ref{sec:experiments}.
 We assume this function follows a variant of an exponential function:

 where $a>0,b>0$.
 As illustrated in Fig.~\ref{fig-MCL-JCV}, we use the collected data to determine the hyperparameters $a,b$, and $c$, obtaining precise values.
 In all subsequent experiments on other datasets, we adopt the initialization function defined in Eqn.~(\ref{eqn-percent}).